 The following series of TCP/IP displays can be selected for servers that supplied APPLDATA monitor records:

+'''

+TCPActlg

 General TCP/IP activity log

-Command: TCPActlg
+TCPBplog

 TCP/IP buffer pools log

-Command: TCPBplog

 TCP/IP server configuration

-Command: TCPConf
+TCPConf

+TCPDatlg

 General TCP/IP data transfer log

-Command: TCPDatlg
+TCPDOslg

+TCP/IP denial of service log

 TCP/IP ICMP messages log

-Command: TCPIcmp
+TCPIcmp

+TCP/IP I/O activity log

 TCP/IP links activity log

+TCPI0log

-Command: TCPLinks
+TCPLinks

+TCPSess

 TCP/IP TCP and UDP sessions log

-Command: TCPSess

 TCP/IP users activity log

-Command: TCPUsers

 TCP/IP TFTP activity log

-Command: TFTPlog
+TCPUsers

+TFTPLOG

+'''

+User communication

-User communication Shows overall user communication data (IUCV + VMCF) for the whole system.
+Overall user communication data (IUCV and VMCF) for the entire system.

 Command: UCOMMLog

-User wait states Shows overall user wait state information for the system.
+User wait states

+Overall user wait state information for the system.

 Command: USTLog

-Refer to the "Performance Toolkit Subcommands and Screen Layouts" chapter in the z/VM: Performance Toolkit Reference for a full description of all the different performance displays and the commands which are required for activating them.
-Once you have selected the desired display, you may want to:
+See the "Performance Toolkit Subcommands and Screen Layouts" topic in the z/VM: Performance Toolkit Reference for a complete description of all of the different performance displays and the commands that are required for activating them.
+After you have selected the desired display, you might want to:

 - Sort the I/O devices or users in a different sequence.
-See "Sorting" on page 112 for more information. - Shift the selected output in order to view another area.
-You would usually do this by pressing the appropriate PF-key (PF-key usage is displayed in the bottom line of all performance monitor displays) or by entering the equivalent command. - Locate a specific character string (for example, user-ID or disk label).
-Use the 'locate' function '/xxxx' to do this.
+See "Sorting" on page 108 for more information. - Shift the selected output in order to view another area.
+You would usually do this by pressing the appropriate function key (the key numbers and functions are displayed at the bottom of all performance monitor displays) or by entering the equivalent command. - Locate a specific character string (disk label or user ID, for example).
+Use the locate function to do this:

-See the "Performance Toolkit Subcommands and Screen Layouts" chapter in the z/VM: Performance Toolkit Reference for a description of these commands.
+See the "Performance Toolkit Subcommands and Screen Layouts" topic in the z/VM: Performance Toolkit Reference for a description of these commands.